 Background

 I received my doctorate in clinical psychology from Long Island University – Brooklyn Campus where I focused on developmental and substance use specialties.
-Following my graduate training, I completed a postdoctoral fellowship in adolescent treatment and addictive behaviors at an intensive outpatient program in New York City.
 I have worked in a variety of settings, including child, adolescent, and adult inpatient treatment programs as well as both clinical and research outpatient centers.
-Prior to establishing my private practice in Burlington, I directed a federally funded clinical research study evaluating moderation-focused treatments for problem drinkers.
-In addition to clinical practice and research, I have enjoyed teaching developmental psychology, personality psychology, career counseling, psychological assessment, play therapy, and child and adolescent psychotherapy to graduate and undergraduate students as an adjunct professor.
+In addition to clinical practice, I have enjoyed teaching graduate and undergraduate students.
+I am currently in training at the William Alanson White Institute as a candidate to practice psychoanalysis.

 Approach to Psychotherapy